• Skip to main content

 • 10 Ferrero Rochers

-• 1 tablespoon (5gms) powdered gelatin
+• 1 two teaspoons (6gms) powdered gelatin

 • 2 tablespoons (40mls) room temperature water